oblac/jodd-site/content/doc/lagarto/4+lagarto-properties.md

 comments.
 If you know that your HTML does not have any you can disable this property to gain some more speed.
-If disabled and conditional comment is found, *Lagarto* will either send an error for revealed conditional comment tags or threat downlevel-hidden codnitional comments as regular comments.
+If disabled and conditional comment is found, *Lagarto* will either send an error for revealed conditional comment tags or threat downlevel-hidden conditional comments as regular comments.

 ### parseSpecialTagsAsCdata